 - 1. Examine professional literature and research demonstrating competency to describe and critique from a biblical worldview. - 2.
-Critically evaluate counseling theory and methods-assimilating learned knowledge into direct practice. - 3.
+Critically evaluate counseling theory and methods in order to apply learned knowledge into direct practice. - 3.
 Develop skills to identify diagnostic categories and apply intervention strategies to direct practice. - 4.
 Integrate professional ethics in the practice field setting. - 5.
-Evaluate personal assets and limitations-prioritizing areas of needed personal change for use in the professional counseling field. - 6.
-Develop and practice interpersonal skills relative to effectiveness in the professional counseling field
+Evaluate personal assets and limitations to increase personal and professional growth in the professional counseling field. - 6.
+Develop and practice interpersonal skills relative to the professional counseling field.